ChristinaChina/mywebsite/content/en/CV/_index.md

       - Learned and mastered STATA and SPSS data analysis software to analyze the results of some of the questionnaires, enriching my better knowledge of statistics and data analysis ability, so that I can be more smooth when reading academic articles on related methods.

 ## Awards and Fellowships
-- 2023-2024 National Scholarship (Top 0.2% ), <a href='https://hudong.moe.gov.cn/jyb_xwfb/xw_zt/moe_357/jyzt_2015nztzl/2015_zt06/15zt06_gxzzzc/gxzz_yjs/201508/t20150810_199224.html' target="_blank">Ministry of Education of the People’ s Republic of China</a >
+- National Scholarship (Top 0.2% ), <a href='https://hudong.moe.gov.cn/jyb_xwfb/xw_zt/moe_357/jyzt_2015nztzl/2015_zt06/15zt06_gxzzzc/gxzz_yjs/201508/t20150810_199224.html' target="_blank">Ministry of Education of the People’ s Republic of China</a >
-- 2022-2023 Top-level Academic Scholarship , Shenzhen University
+- Top-level Academic Scholarship
-- 2018-2022 Outstanding Students Scholarship (Top 1%, fourth), Jiangxi Normal University
+- Outstanding Students Scholarship (Top 1%, fourth)
-- 2022 Honours Degree & Outstanding Graduates, Jiangxi Normal University
+- Honours Degree & Outstanding Graduates
-- 2021 Honorable Mention of Art Design, <a href='https://dasai.lanqiao.cn/notices/1596/' target="_blank">Ministry of Industry and Information Technology of Chinathe People’ s Republic of China</a >
+- Honorable Mention of Art Design, <a href='https://dasai.lanqiao.cn/notices/1596/' target="_blank">Ministry of Industry and Information Technology of Chinathe People’ s Republic of China</a >
-- 2021 Outstanding Volunteer(Top 0.7%), Jiangxi Normal University
+- Outstanding Volunteer(Top 0.7%), Jiangxi Normal University
-- 2021 National Second Prize for Videography, Academy Award of Advertising Arts Festival
+- National Second Prize for Videography, Academy Award of Advertising Arts Festival
-- 2021 National Second Prize for Visualization Design, <a href='https://jsjds.blcu.edu.cn/' target="_blank">Chinese Collegiate Computing Competition
+- National Second Prize for Visualization Design, <a href='https://jsjds.blcu.edu.cn/' target="_blank">Chinese Collegiate Computing Competition
-- 2020 Best in Arts and Culture News Reporting, <a href='https://campus.chinadailyasia.com/en/home/13' target="_blank">Campus Newspaper Award, China Daily Asia</a >
+- Best in Arts and Culture News Reporting, <a href='https://campus.chinadailyasia.com/en/home/13' target="_blank">Campus Newspaper Award, China Daily Asia</a >
-- 2019 National Second Prize, National English Competition for College Students
+- National Second Prize, National English Competition for College Students

 ## Interships
 - Southern Finance Omnimedia Corp (SFC), July, 2025 - November, 2025